basho/basho_docs/content/riak/kv/3.0.6/configuring/search.md

 If enabled, this node will participate in distributed Solr queries.
 If disabled, the node will be excluded from Riak search cover plans, and will therefore never be consulted in a distributed query.
 Note that this node may still be used to execute a query.
 Use this flag if you have a long running administrative operation (e.g. reindexing) which requires that the node be removed from query plans, and which would otherwise result in inconsistent search results.

-This setting can also be changed via `riak-admin` by issuing one of the following commands:
+This setting can also be changed via `riak admin` by issuing one of the following commands:

 ```
-riak-admin set search.dist_query=off
+riak admin set search.dist_query=off
 ```
  or

 ```
-riak-admin set search.dist_query=on
+riak admin set search.dist_query=on
 ```

-Setting this value in riak.conf is useful when you are restarting a node which was removed from search queries with the `riak-admin` feature.
+Setting this value in riak.conf is useful when you are restarting a node which was removed from search queries with the `riak admin` feature.
 Setting `search.dis_query` in riak.conf will prevent the node from being included in search queries until it is fully spun up.

 Valid values: `on` or `off`